-Science The Earth is a 501(c)(3) educational nonprofit organization based in Mesa, Arizona.
+Science The Earth is a 501(c)(3) educational nonprofit organization.
 The focus of Science The Earth is to unite the Earth and build community via our shared passion for science, knowledge, and innovation.
 Click on the pictures below or visit the Science tab to learn about ongoing community projects.
 You may also visit the about page to learn more about the organization.
 To learn more about ongoing online content, community outreach, informal education, international sustainability education, and bioreactor/ renewable energy projects occurring at Science the Earth, click on the tab or picture below.
 If you have an idea that you would like to turn into a project, please send it my way using the Catalyze tab.

 For my longtime fans, the blogs and stories from the Earth Tour can be found at the Earth Tour tab.
 Check back often for the latest blogs.